Statistics for December and 2012 - is the UK getting wetter?

 Unsettled weather continued through to the end of the year, with December being the 8th wettest on record for the UK.

-Throughout the year, accurate forecasts and warnings from the Met Office have helped everyone across the UK plan and prepare for the worst impacts of the extremely wet weather we have seen.
+Throughout the year, How accurate are our public forecasts? have helped everyone across the UK plan and prepare for the worst impacts of the extremely wet weather we have seen.

 The persistent wet weather resulted in total 2012 rainfall for the UK of 1330.7 mm, which is just 6.6 mm short of the record set in 2000.